 Looking for great gift ideas for children with Williams syndrome?
-Here are a few ideas recommended for improving development in young children.
+We're here to help navigate the busy world toys and books!
+We talked to our advisors and some parents, who recommended some for improving development in young children.
 First, toys by Melissa & Doug might do the trick.
 They are on a mission to #TakeBackChildhood and have some great products, including a starter kazoo—perfect for our budding musicians!

-We asked a group of parents for recommendations and they suggest the following: Magformers magnetic building blocks are great for developing building and thinking skills.
+Magformers magnetic building blocks are also great for developing building and thinking skills.

 Roboto UNO, and Sneaky Snacky Squirrels or Zingo for the younger kids are suggested for those looking for family game opportunities to improve engagement as well as problem solving.